Screening of Family Members

 Celiac is a genetic disorder, therefore it is highly recommended that family members be tested.
 Parents, siblings and children of Celiacs have a 10% chance of having the disease.
 Also at increased risk are grandparents, grandchildren, aunts, uncles, and cousins.
 Family members with other autoimmune diseases have a 25% risk of developing Celiac – so alert your loved ones of your diagnosis and suggest they consider being screened as well.

-Some Celiac research centers recommend screening only for family members who are symptomatic, though this is not a consensus among the medical community.
+Some Celiac research centers recommend screening only for family members who are symptomatic, though this is not a consensus among the medical community, particularly after above recent study.
 It is agreed upon that children should be screened, because they may be too young to describe symptoms accurately.